Zairy9/Zairy99/README.md

 # Zairy99
-Hey gays!
+Hey guys!
 This is M. Uzair I like to learn anything new..